Best Angle Grinders for Hard-to-Reach Areas

 Will A Cordless Grinder Run Long Enough For My Job?

 Runtime depends on motor efficiency, battery capacity and how hard you push the tool; brushless motors generally stretch battery life further than brushed designs.
-If you expect long continuous cuts, bring spare high‑capacity batteries (many pros recommend 5.0Ah or larger) or use a corded grinder for uninterrupted work.
+If you expect long continuous cuts, bring spare high-capacity batteries or use a corded grinder for uninterrupted work.
 You can also manage runtime by selecting the right speed and letting the disc do the work rather than applying excessive pressure.

 What Buyers Prefer

-When you’re choosing between the DEWALT 20V, DEWALT 11A and Makita 18V you’re balancing portability against continuous power, so you’d pick the DEWALT 20V for cordless freedom and safety features like the kickback brake, the DEWALT 11A when you need steady corded muscle for long cuts, and the Makita 18V if you want a smart battery ecosystem that stretches runtime.
-You’ll also weigh ergonomics, how easy wheel changes are and whether the batteries you already own will fit, since those practical details matter most when you’re working in tight, awkward spots.
+When you’re choosing between the DEWALT 20V, DEWALT 11A and Makita 18V you’re balancing portability against continuous power.
+Pick the DEWALT 20V for cordless freedom and safety features like the kickback brake, the DEWALT 11A when you need steady corded muscle for long cuts, and the Makita 18V if you want cordless performance inside the Makita battery ecosystem.

 Wrapping Up

 If you need cordless convenience with modern safety features, the DEWALT 20V brushless grinder stands out for portability and a trusted kickback brake.
-For raw, corded cutting power choose the DEWALT 11A or the compact Bosch model when you want a lighter tool you can handle for long stretches.
+For raw corded cutting power, choose the DEWALT 11A; for lighter corded handling, choose the compact Bosch model.

 Makita is the pick when battery ecosystem and intelligent motor control matter most.
-Choose the Milwaukee M12 die grinder when precision in tight spaces is the priority.
+Choose the Milwaukee M12 only when precision in very tight spaces is the priority, because it is a right-angle die grinder rather than a standard angle grinder.

 |---|---|---|---|---|---|---|